 This last pregnancy I thought…why not try it?
-My own cool photo, like those dreamy ones you see on Pinterest.
+My own cool pregnancy silhouette photo, like those dreamy ones you see on Pinterest.
 So, after taking an embarrassing amount of photos (SO many photos!) and running back and forth to check how each pose looked, here is how I made this DIY maternity silhouette photo by myself.
 You can too and later on you will be looking back on your bump and SO glad you geeked out enough to try this.

-- This timer clicker button from Amazon for less than $10, which works on tons of camera models all listed in the description on Amazon.
+- This timer clicker button from Amazon, which works on tons of camera models all listed in the description on Amazon.

 How I set up the photoshoot